Effective Relief from

 Are you in pain?

 Why is the middle of my back sore?
 Are you having difficulty turning from side to side because the middle of your back hurts?
-Are you experienced stiffness or limited range of motion, or do you have pain that radiates throughout your chest or abdomen or into your arms.
+Are you experiencing stiffness or limited range of motion, or do you have pain that radiates throughout your chest or abdomen or into your arms?
 Do you find yourself occasionally struggling to breathe because of pain in the middle of your back?

 We can help

 At Pain Management Specialists of New York, our entire practice focuses on the effective treatment and alleviation of pain, including any type of mid-back pain.
-Our lead pain management specialist, Dr. Ari Lerner, brings more than 15 years of experience to people throughout the New York City metropolitan area who are suffering from any type of pain, including mid-back pain.
+Our lead pain management specialist, Dr. Ari Lerner, brings decades of experience to people throughout the New York City metropolitan area who are suffering from any type of pain, including mid-back pain.
 Dr. Lerner is board-certified in both pain management and anesthesiology by the American Board of Anesthesiology.

 To set up an appointment, contact us online or call us at (718) 932-1740.